Rezilion/mi-x/README.md

 # Supported Systems

-'Am I Really Vulnerable?' currently supports Linux.
+'Am I Exploitable?' currently supports Linux.

 This tool is tested or confirmed to work with Linux systems.